The Magnificent Namugongo Martyr's Shrine - Visited by Three Popes

 The shrine has been blessed with visits from three popes to date.The first was pope Paul VI who said a pontificate mass on 2nd August 1969.
 Pope John Paul II visited the shrine and said his pontifical mass on 7th February 1993.
 On 28th November 2015, pope Francis became the third pope to visit and lead mass at the shrine.
 These are surely blessed grounds.

 The Anglican shrine is located approximately 2 kilometers away from the catholic site.
 A spring well used by the executioners to wash up and clean their weapons after the execution still flows today, at the Anglican site.
-Many Anglican pilgrims fetch its water and carry it home because they believe it is holy water.
+Many Anglican pilgrims fetch water from this well and carry it home because they believe it is holy water.

 The Anglican site houses a magnificent museum where various relics are exhibited to showcase the rich religious history of the country.
 The museum can be accessed at a fee.